Hungary cbank provides HUF 70 bln of funds to banks at weekly tender

 The bank offers one-week, 3-month, 6-month, 12-month loans, as well as loans for 3 years and 5 years to commercial banks at fixed interest rates.
 It allotted the total amount on the 5-year tenor at a fixed rate of 0.75%.

-Hungary’s central bank unexpectedly lowered its base rate by 15 basis points to 0.75% on Tuesday, its first such move in four years, responding to greater-than-expected damage to the economy from the coronavirus pandemic. ($1 = 312.11 forints) (Reporting by Gergely Szakacs)
+Hungary’s central bank unexpectedly lowered its base rate by 15 basis points to 0.75% last week, its first such move in four years, responding to greater-than-expected damage to the economy from the coronavirus pandemic. ($1 = 313.77 forints) (Reporting by Gergely Szakacs)